 ** Maximum borrowable amount is set to CNY 350 billion when CNY is provided to the ECB.

 The dataset below is published weekly.
-It provides data on the aggregate daily amount of liquidity provided across all central bank liquidity lines established under the main framework and the EUREP, denominated in euro, as from January 2020.
+It provides information on the aggregate daily amount of liquidity provided across all central bank liquidity lines, denominated in euro, as of January 2020.